11 Mar

 • Create spaces where justice, compassion, and humanity are non-negotiable.

-• Hold onto joy, because joy itself is resistance.
+• Hold onto joy, because joy itself is a form of resistance.

 • Practice gratitude for the simple things on a daily basis.
 And then expand gratitude using the Uncommon Appreciation process described here.